5iver/openHAB-utils/README.md

 ```
 This script is capable of downloading and manually installing the latest development or master branch builds of the Z-Wave and Zigbee bindings, and/or the openhab-transport-serial
 feature.
 The script must reside inside the addons folder and be executed on the machine running OH.
 Before a binding is installed, any previous versions will be
 uninstalled.
-Any manually installed versions will also be backed up by moving them to /addons/archive.
+Any manually installed versions will also be backed up by moving them to addons/archive.
 The installation of any binding will also include the installation
 of the opemnhab-serial-transport feature.
-After using this script, you can uninstall the bindings by deleting their jars from /addons or you can use this script.
+After using this script, you can uninstall the bindings by deleting their jars from addons or you can use this script.

 !!!!!
 If you have manually added the Zigbee or Z-Wave binding to your addons.cfg file, they must be removed from the file or the old version will reinstall !!!!!